cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "Scalable MLS"
+title: "MLS with Lightweight Clients"
-abbrev: "smls"
+abbrev: "lmls"
 category: info

-docname: draft-kiefer-scalable-mls-latest
+docname: draft-kiefer-light-mls-latest
 submissiontype: IETF  # also: "independent", "IAB", or "IRTF"
 number:
 date: